awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-resourcepolicystatement.md

 ## Properties<a name="sam-property-function-resourcepolicystatement-properties"></a>

  `AwsAccountBlacklist`   <a name="sam-function-resourcepolicystatement-awsaccountblacklist"></a>
-Resource Policy statements will be generated and attached to the Api for blacklisting the given list of Aws accounts
+Resource Policy statements will be generated and attached to the API for blacklisting the given list of AWS accounts\.
 *Type*: List
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-cross-account-example) documentation for more information about this property\.

  `AwsAccountWhitelist`   <a name="sam-function-resourcepolicystatement-awsaccountwhitelist"></a>
-Resource Policy statements will be generated and attached to the Api for whitelisting the given list of Aws accounts
+Resource Policy statements will be generated and attached to the API for whitelisting the given list of AWS accounts\.
 *Type*: List
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-cross-account-example) documentation for more information about this property\.

  `CustomStatements`   <a name="sam-function-resourcepolicystatement-customstatements"></a>
-A list of resource policy statements can be given for an Api
+A list of resource policy statements can be given for an API\.
 *Type*: List
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html) documentation for more information about this property\.

  `IpRangeBlacklist`   <a name="sam-function-resourcepolicystatement-iprangeblacklist"></a>
-Resource Policy statements will be generated and attached to the Api for blacklisting the given list of Ip addresses or ranges
+Resource Policy statements will be generated and attached to the API for blacklisting the given list of Ip addresses or ranges\.
 *Type*: List
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-source-ip-address-example) documentation for more information about this property\.

  `IpRangeWhitelist`   <a name="sam-function-resourcepolicystatement-iprangewhitelist"></a>
-Resource Policy statements will be generated and attached to the Api for whitelisting the given list of Ip addresses or ranges
+Resource Policy statements will be generated and attached to the API for whitelisting the given list of Ip addresses or ranges\.
 *Type*: List
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-source-ip-address-example) documentation for more information about this property\.

  `SourceVpcBlacklist`   <a name="sam-function-resourcepolicystatement-sourcevpcblacklist"></a>
-Resource Policy statements will be generated and attached to the Api for blacklisting the given list of Source Vpcs or Vpc endpoints
+Resource Policy statements will be generated and attached to the API for blacklisting the given list of Source Vpcs or Vpc endpoints
 *Type*: List
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-source-vpc-example) documentation for more information about this property\.

  `SourceVpcWhitelist`   <a name="sam-function-resourcepolicystatement-sourcevpcwhitelist"></a>
-Resource Policy statements will be generated and attached to the Api for whitelisting the given list of Source Vpcs or Vpc endpoints
+Resource Policy statements will be generated and attached to the API for whitelisting the given list of Source Vpcs or Vpc endpoints\.
 *Type*: List
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-source-vpc-example) documentation for more information about this property\.

 ## Examples<a name="sam-property-function-resourcepolicystatement--examples"></a>